surabhilssk/Coffer/README.md

 # Coffer

 Coffer is a Nextjs app designed to generate and manage cryptocurrency wallets.
 It supports both the generation of new wallets and the entry of existing recovery phrases of both Solana & Ethereum.
 It displays generated private and public keys, provides functionality to copy them to the clipboard, and includes features for showing or hiding sensitive information.
+Additionaly, it now supports access to solana devnet which provides balance checking and airdropping functionalities.

 ## Features